-Just minutes from Portugal’s gorgeous Guincho Beach and scenic coastline is a luxury resort that caters specifically to families, Martinhal Cascais Family Hotel.
-The resort has a full program of kid-friendly amenities: a Kids Club for children beginning at six months of age, a playground complete with a trampoline and zip line, rooms with bunk beds, a small indoor heated pool and a fun summertime outdoor pool complex, and a full host of baby and toddler amenities from bathtubs to tot-sized flip-flops.
+Just minutes from Portugal’s gorgeous Guincho Beach and scenic coastline is a toddler-friendly, luxury resort that caters specifically to families, Martinhal Cascais Family Hotel.
+The resort has a full program of kid-friendly amenities: a Kids Club for children beginning at six months of age, a playground complete with a trampoline and zip line, rooms with bunk beds, a small indoor heated pool, and a full host of baby and toddler amenities.
+This is the perfect place for a toddler-friendly holiday in Portugal.
+It’s also a great place for a family vacation in Portugal with kids.
 Yes, my 8-year-old daughter loved this resort, but I did as well; visually the buildings and landscaping are beautiful and the food is fresh and local.

 The Perfect Introduction to Europe at Martinhal Cascais Family Hotel

 Before my children were born, Europe was my favorite vacation destination.
 I loved to get lost in its cities, sample pastries from tiny shops hidden in alleyways, pop into ancient churches to look upwards at the art on the ceiling, and navigate public transportation from city to city.
 But, frankly, the thought of bringing my young children to Europe was never an idea that I entertained for very long.
 The combination of long flights, jet lag, unfamiliar food, and busy cities seemed like the perfect recipe for a family meltdown of epic proportions.